PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

 <!--- Historicly, the secure keys or passwords was hidden (***********). but it can be fully done since with an alias the keys and passwords can be displayed --->

-The SQL Manager page displays 2 messages:
+At fistt, the SQL Manager page displays 2 messages:
 - Alert info:

   "How do I create a new SQL query?